Codes Dictionary

 iwlan (+) land underlying dwellings

-iwbus (+) national business and other non-financial assets
+iwbus (+) non-profit institutions’ business and other non-financial assets

 iwagr (+) agricultural land